-Learn How To Get Rid Of Fruit Flies
+Learn How to Get Rid of Fruit Flies

-There are many ways a fruit fly can get into a home, especially here in South Florida--where we produce a lot of fruit.
-Some of us even grow fruit in our yards.
+There are many ways a fruit fly can get into a home, especially here in South Florida where we produce a lot of fruit.
+Many homeowners even grow fruit in their yards.
 This lures fruit flies in close enough to explore exterior walls for entry points.

 Often, a fruit fly infestation starts after eggs have been laid in a home.
 This is how it can seem like fruit flies are reproducing like crazy.
-So, if you had three flies yesterday, and a dozen flies today, it isn't because those are the babies of the flies you saw yesterday.
-Those are new flies hatching from breeding sites.
+So, if you had three flies yesterday, and a dozen flies today, it isn't because those are the babies of the flies you saw yesterday: Those are new flies hatching from breeding sites.

-A vacuum is helpful for an immediate reduction of flies in your home.
+- A vacuum with a bag is helpful for an immediate reduction of flies in your home.
 Just remember to put the bag outside after you're done sucking up all those tiny little pests.
 You don't want any of them finding their way back out of that bag.
 All it takes is one fly to start the cycle of infestation all over again.